Bretton (EP)

-Bretton is the first EP by British rock band Lower Than Atlantis, released in 2008.
+Bretton is the first EP by the British rock band Lower Than Atlantis, released in 2008.

 Background and production

 Lower Than Atlantis formed in August 2007 in Watford, while the members were attending college.
 Guitarist Ben Sansom asked guitarist Mike Duce if he wished to form a band with Ben's brother Luke, who would provide vocals.
 Alongside them was bassist Richard Wilkinson and drummer Matt Britz.
 In April 2008, the group signed to Small Town Records, with whom they were aiming to release their forthcoming EP through.
 Following line-up changes, such as the addition of drummer Joshua Pickett, bassist Stephen Minter, and Duce becoming the band's frontman, they began working on what would become their first EP, Bretton.

 All of the songs on Bretton were written by Lower Than Atlantis, with lyrics by Duce and Luke Sansom.
 Duce taught himself how to sing and play guitar at the same time while playing along to the band's Demo 2007 release.
 Pickett had been playing the drums for eight years, naming Abe Cunningham from Deftones as a main inspiration.
 However, Matt Britz had written and recorded the drum parts for Bretton.
 Jeff and Ginge recorded the EP at The Pill Studios in Newport.
-Matt Tuck produced the entire proceedings.
+Matt Tuck produced all of the proceedings.
 Tom Woodstock mastered the EP at The Roof Studios.